African Rock Python

 Diet / Feeding

-A few documented cases are also known of this large python species hunting down and killing humans.
+A few documented cases are also known of this large python species hunting down and killing humans, like this case of one killing and eating a young boy.

 The African Rock Python becomes sexually active at the age of 3 to 5 years old and they reproduce during the spring.
 The female lays a clutch from 20 up to 100 eggs.